Skip to main content

 How does Dooly County compare to neighboring counties?

-Dooly County's estimated bill of $1,454/year is $649 less than neighboring Houston County ($2,103).
+The median Dooly County tax bill of $1,368/year (Census ACS 2024) is $467 less than neighboring Houston County ($1,835).
 But a lower county average does not mean your individual home is correctly assessed.

 How do I appeal my property tax in Dooly County?

-File a PT-311A with the Dooly County Board of Assessors at 105 West Cotton St., Suite 2, Vienna, GA 31092 within 45 days from the date of the assessment notice.
-This deadline is strictly enforced - one day late and you lose your right to appeal for the entire year.
+File a PT-311A with the Dooly County Board of Assessors at 105 West Cotton St., Suite 2, Vienna, GA 31092, within 45 days of your notice date.
+Miss that window by a day and Vienna-area owners forfeit the whole year.

 Dooly County Assessor Contact